Learn - Publishing a Budget

 Publishing a Budget

-A public budget is a public, read-only view of one of your budgets.
-Signed-in users with the link can add it to their Budgets list and read it there.
-It exists for one purpose: showing other people an example budget.
-Coaches use it to walk students through a worked example.
-Teachers use it to seed a class with a structured demo.
-The numbers in a public budget are illustrative, not your real life.
+A public budget is a read-only copy of one of your budgets that signed-in users can add to their own Budgets list from a link.
+It exists for one purpose: showing other people a worked example.
+Coaches use it to walk students through a demonstration budget; teachers use it to seed a class with the same numbers on every screen.
+Viewers see your flows, schedules, and balances and can run the planner forward themselves, while your account names are masked and nothing they do can change your data.

-The whole feature is for example budgets, not real-life ones.
-The simplest workflow: build a fresh budget specifically for teaching, with invented but realistic numbers.
-Publish that one.
-Keep your real, bank-linked budget private.
+The whole feature is for example budgets, not real ones.
+Build a fresh budget specifically for teaching, with invented but realistic numbers, and publish that.
+Keep your real budget private.

 How to publish

-Open the Budgets list, select the budget you want to publish, and tap Edit Budget (the pencil icon) in the toolbar.
-The Edit Budget dialog opens.
-Find the Access Level selector and tap it.
-Three options appear:
+Open the Budgets list, select the budget, and tap the pencil-icon Edit Budget button.
+In the dialog (titled Edit Private Budget while the budget is private), tap the Access Level selector and pick Public.

-Pick Public.
-A confirmation dialog titled Make Budget Public appears.
-The body explains that account names will be shown to viewers as generic types (Checking, Savings) and that bank merchant matching strings on items will be hidden, then asks you to confirm in plain English that you have the right to publish all the content and that none of it contains private information about other people.
-Tap Make Public to proceed.
-A success toast reads Budget is now public.
+A confirmation titled Make Budget Public appears.
+It explains that the budget will be visible, read-only, to anyone signed in with the link, that account names will be shown to viewers as generic types (Checking, Savings), and that bank merchant names on flows will be hidden, and then asks you to confirm that you have the right to publish all the content and that it contains no private information about others.
+Tap Make Public; a toast reads Budget is now public.

 Why is Public a separate state from Shared?
-Sharing one-to-one by email is for collaborating with specific people on a real budget.
-Public is for letting strangers read an example.
-The privacy rules are stricter on a public budget (account names masked, bank merchant strings on items removed for everyone including you), and once a budget is public, you cannot also share it with specific people: the only roles are owner (you) and reader (everyone with the link).
+Sharing by email is collaboration on a real budget.
+Public is strangers reading an example.
+The privacy rules are stricter on a public budget (account names masked, bank merchant names removed even from your own view), and a public budget has exactly two roles: you, and read-only viewers with the link.

 What viewers see, what they don’t